izaklast/GIMPSCAPE_AUTOTRACE/README.md

 7. #retrieve last used settings
 8. #apply trace to current selection
 9. #close trace bitmap
-10.#select new vectors for review
+10. #select new vectors for review